Saudatu Mahdi

-Saudatu Mahdi (born 20 April 1957) is a Nigerian Women's Right advocate.
+Saudatu Mahdi (born 20 April 1957) is a Nigerian women's rights advocate.
 She is the Secretary General of Women's Rights Advancement and Protection Alternative (WRAPA).
 She has published over 20 books focusing on violence against women, women’s rights, Shari’a and women and women in education.
 Mahdi led the team that fought and won the acquittal for a Nigerian woman who was sentenced to death by hanging because she had a child out of wedlock.

 Early life

 Mahdi was born on 20 April 1957 in Katsina State, Nigeria.
 In 1964, young Mahdi was sent to Kaduna Central Primary School, Kaduna and later St. Louis Primary School, Kano where she spent few years before leaving for Sacred Heart Primary School, Kaduna.
 In 1970, she proceeded to Queen Amina College in Kaduna.

 Education

-In 1978, she obtained her first from Ahmadu Bello University, Zaria and in 1992, she proceeded to the Administrative Staff College of Nigeria (ASCON) for a post graduate programme.
+In 1978, she obtained her first degree from Ahmadu Bello University, Zaria and in 1992, she proceeded to the Administrative Staff College of Nigeria (ASCON) for a post graduate programme.
 She has several certificates in various fields such as in entrepreneurship, fiscal and financial management, human rights, advocacy and institution building.

 Mahdi is a fellow of the Institute of Corporate Administration in Nigeria.